 *Claudia Jones was born on this date in 1915.
 She was a Black Caribbean journalist and activist.
 Born Claudia Vera Cumberbatch, she was from Trinidad.

-Despite being academically bright, being classed as an immigrant woman severely limited Jones' career choice.
-Instead of going to college she began working in a laundry, and subsequently found other retail work in Harlem.
-During this time, she joined a drama group, and began to write a column called "Claudia Comments" for a Harlem journal.
-In 1936, trying to find organizations supporting the Scottsboro Boys she joined the Young Communist League USA.
+Despite being academically bright, she was classed as an immigrant woman severely limited Jones' career choice.
+Instead of going to college, she began working in the laundry and found other retail work in Harlem.
+During this time, she joined a drama group and began to write a column called "Claudia Comments" for a Harlem journal.
+In 1936, trying to find organizations supporting the Scottsboro Boys, she joined the Young Communist League USA.
 In 1937 she joined the editorial staff of the Daily Worker, rising by 1938 to become editor of the Weekly Review.
 After the Young Communist League became American Youth for Democracy during World War II, Jones became editor of its monthly journal, Spotlight.
 In 1953, she took over the editorship of Negro Affairs.

-As a member of the Communist Party USA and a black nationalist and feminist, Jones' focus was on creating "an anti-imperialist coalition, managed by working-class leadership, fueled by the involvement of women."
-As the Communist Party had failed to generally acknowledge women's difficulty in securing work, Jones focused on growing the party's support for Black and white women.
-She campaigned for job training programs, equal pay for equal work, government controls on food prices and funding for wartime childcare programs.
-Jones supported a subcommittee to address the "women's question".
+As a member of the Communist Party USA and a black nationalist and feminist, Jones focused on creating "an anti-imperialist coalition, managed by working-class leadership, fueled by the involvement of women."
+As the Communist Party had failed to acknowledge women's difficulty securing work, Jones focused on growing the party's support for Black and white women.
+She campaigned for job training programs, equal pay for equal work, government controls on food prices, and funding for wartime childcare programs.
+Jones supported a subcommittee to address the "women's question."
 She insisted on the development in the party of theoretical training of women comrades, the organization of women into mass organizations, daytime classes for women, and "babysitter" funds to allow for women's activism.

 In 1951, in prison, she suffered her first heart attack.
 That same year, she was tried and convicted with 11 others of "un-American activities" under the Smith Act.
 In 1955, Jones began her sentence of a year and a day at the Federal Reformatory for Women at Alderson, West Virginia.
 She was released on 23 October 1955.
-She was refused entry to Trinidad and Tobago and was eventually offered residency in the United Kingdom on humanitarian grounds, and federal authorities agreed to allow it when she agreed to cease contesting her deportation.
+She was refused entry to Trinidad and Tobago.
+She was eventually offered a residency in the United Kingdom on humanitarian grounds, and federal authorities agreed to allow it when she agreed to cease contesting her deportation.
 On December 7, 1955, at Harlem's Hotel Theresa, 350 people met to see her off.
-Jones arrived in London two weeks later, at a time when the British African-Caribbean community was expanding.
+Jones arrived in London two weeks later when the British African-Caribbean community expanded.

 Upon engaging the political community in the UK, she was disappointed to find that many British communists were hostile to a Black woman.
-She became involved in the British African-Caribbean community to organize both access to basic facilities, as well as the early movement for equal rights.
-Supported by her friends Trevor Carter, Nadia Cattouse, Amy E. Garvey, Beryl McBurnie, Pearl Prescod and her lifelong mentor Paul Robeson, Jones campaigned against racism in housing, education and employment.
-She addressed peace rallies and the Trade Union Congress, and visited Japan, Russia, and China, where she met with Mao Zedong.
+She became involved in the British African-Caribbean community to organize access to basic facilities and the early movement for equal rights.
+Supported by her friends Trevor Carter, Nadia Cattouse, Amy E. Garvey, Beryl McBurnie, Pearl Prescod, and her lifelong mentor Paul Robeson, Jones campaigned against racism in housing, education, and employment.
+She addressed peace rallies and the Trade Union Congress and visited Japan, Russia, and China, where she met with Mao Zedong.

-In March 1958 above a barber's shop in Brixton she founded and edited the West Indian Gazette, its full title subsequently displayed on its masthead as West Indian Gazette and Afro-Asian Caribbean News (WIG).
+In March 1958, above a barber's shop in Brixton, she founded and edited the West Indian Gazette, its full title subsequently displayed on its masthead as West Indian Gazette and Afro-Asian Caribbean News (WIG).
 The paper became a key contributor to the rise of consciousness within the Black British community.
-The newspaper served as a catalyst, quickening the awareness, socially and politically, of West Indians, Afro-Asians and their friends.
-Its editorial stand is for a united, independent West Indies, full economic, social and political equality and respect for human dignity for West Indians and Afro-Asians in Britain, and for peace and friendship between all Commonwealth and world peoples.
+The newspaper served as a catalyst, quickening the social and political awareness of West Indians, Afro-Asians, and their friends.
+Its editorial stand is for a united, independent West Indies, full economic, social and political equality, respect for human dignity for West Indians and Afro-Asians in Britain, and peace and friendship between all Commonwealth and world peoples.
 In August 1958, four months after the launch of WIG, the Notting Hill race riots occurred, as well as similar disturbances in Robin Hood Chase, Nottingham.

-In view of the racially driven analysis of these events by the existing daily newspapers, Jones began receiving visits from members of the black British community and also from various national leaders responding to the concern of their citizens.
+Given the racially driven analysis of these events by the existing daily newspapers, Jones began receiving visits from members of the black British community and various national leaders responding to the concern of their citizens.
 As a result, Claudia suggested that the British black community should have a carnival; it was December 1958, so the next question was: "In the winter?"
-Jones used her connections to gain use of St Pancras Town Hall in January 1959 for the first Mardi-Gras-based carnival, the event was televised nationally by the BBC.
-Jones and the West Indian Gazette also organized five other annual indoor Caribbean Carnival cabarets at such London venues as Seymour Hall, Porchester Hall and the Lyceum Ballroom, which events are seen as precursors of the celebration of Caribbean Carnival that culminated in the Notting Hill Carnival.
-In the early 1960s, her health failing, Jones helped organize campaigns against the Commonwealth Immigrants Bill which made it harder for non-whites to migrate to Britain.
+Jones used her connections to gain use of St Pancras Town Hall in January 1959 for the first Mardi-Gras-based carnival; the event was televised nationally by the BBC.
+Jones and the West Indian Gazette organized five other annual indoor Caribbean Carnival cabarets at such London venues as Seymour Hall, Porchester Hall, and the Lyceum Ballroom, which are seen as precursors of the celebration of Caribbean Carnival that culminated in the Notting Hill Carnival.
+In the early 1960s, her health failing, Jones helped organize campaigns against the Commonwealth Immigrants Bill, making it harder for non-whites to migrate to Britain.